Holy Trinity Cathedral, Yangon

 The current Vicar/Dean, the Very Rev'd Reginald Bennett, is also on the faculty of Holy Cross Theological College, 104 Inya Laan, Yangon.

-The cathedral has historically strong connections with the British military regiments who were in occupation during the period of the British Empire.
-Here are several wall tablatures in memoriam of the deaths of many young members of the military although the well kept surrounding gardens do not contain any burials.
+The cathedral historically had strong connections with the British military regiments who were in occupation during the period of the British Empire.
+There are several wall tablatures in memoriam of the deaths of many young members of the military, although the well-kept surrounding gardens do not contain any burials.

 Monuments and memorials

 The cathedral has a bronze plaque commemorating W.H.
 Jackson, an English missionary who developed and ran a school for blind boys in the city, from 1917 until his death in 1931.